ax-sh/ax-sh/README.md

 # Hey Axmin here 👋

-- Web Developer specializing in asethetics, simplicity and utility
+- Web Developer specializing in aesthetics, simplicity and utility
 - Graphics designer with asethetics in mind
 - Software Engineer by trade
 - Technoholic and a life long learner by nature